Skip to content

 quay.io/redhat-services-prod/rhel-lightspeed-tenant/linux-mcp-server:latest

-Container Setup for SSH Keys
+Container Setup (Podman)

 # Create directories

-cp ~/.ssh/id_ed25519 ~/.local/share/linux-mcp-server/
+cp ~/.ssh/id_ed25519 ~/.local/share/linux-mcp-server/ssh

 sudo chown -R 1001:1001 ~/.local/share/linux-mcp-server/